5.3 Risk-Based Testing

 |---|---|---|

-The exam trap is to classify every technical issue as product risk.
-A technical issue can be a project risk when it threatens the project process.
-Poor tool support, unstable environments, and missing skills are often project risks.
+The trap is to classify every technical issue as product risk.
+Poor tool support, unstable environments, and missing skills are usually project risks.
 A runtime failure, wrong result, weak architecture, or security vulnerability is usually a product risk.

 Risk Analysis

-Product risk analysis aims to focus testing in a way that minimizes residual product risk.
-It should begin early when requirements, architecture, designs, user stories, or acceptance criteria can still be improved.
+Product risk analysis aims to focus testing so residual product risk is minimized.
+It should begin early, while requirements, architecture, designs, user stories, or acceptance criteria can still be improved.
 Risk analysis consists of risk identification and risk assessment.

 Risk identification creates a broad list of possible risks.
-Useful inputs include workshops, brainstorming, interviews, checklists, cause-effect diagrams, incident history, production analytics, architecture reviews, and domain expert input.
-Diverse stakeholders matter because users, developers, testers, support staff, and business owners see different risks.
+Inputs include workshops, brainstorming, interviews, checklists, cause-effect diagrams, incident history, production analytics, architecture reviews, and domain-expert input.
+Diverse stakeholders matter because users, developers, testers, support staff, and business owners each see different risks.

 Risk assessment categorizes risks, estimates likelihood and impact, determines risk level, prioritizes risks, and proposes responses.
-Categorization helps because similar risks may need similar mitigation.
-Security risks may need threat modeling and penetration testing.
-Usability risks may need user research and exploratory testing.
-Performance risks may need monitoring and load tests.
+Categorization helps because similar risks need similar mitigation: security risks may need threat modeling and penetration testing; usability risks may need user research and exploratory testing; performance risks may need monitoring and load tests.

 How Risk Changes Testing

 Risk analysis influences test scope and thoroughness.
-High-risk areas may receive more test levels, more test types, stronger techniques, higher coverage, more independence, more experienced testers, earlier testing, more reviews, and more regression testing.
+High-risk areas may receive more test levels, more test types, stronger techniques, higher coverage targets, more independence, more experienced testers, earlier testing, more reviews, and more regression testing.
 Low-risk areas may receive lighter coverage if stakeholders accept the remaining risk.

-Risk-based testing does not mean ignoring low-risk areas blindly.
-It means making explicit tradeoffs.
-If the team has one day left, risk analysis helps decide whether to test a legal disclosure workflow, a rarely used color setting, or a fragile integration.
-The best choice depends on likelihood, impact, business priority, and what has already been covered.
+Risk-based testing does not mean blindly ignoring low-risk areas; it means making explicit tradeoffs.
+If one day remains, risk analysis helps decide whether to test a legal-disclosure workflow, a rarely used color setting, or a fragile integration.
+The best choice depends on likelihood, impact, business priority, and what is already covered.

 Risk Control

 Risk control includes risk mitigation and risk monitoring.
-Mitigation implements actions intended to reduce the risk level.
-Monitoring checks whether those actions work, gathers new information, and looks for emerging risks.
-Risk control can include testing, reviews, static analysis, choosing skilled testers, increasing independence, changing coverage, or planning contingencies.
+Mitigation implements actions to reduce the risk level.
+Monitoring checks whether those actions work, gathers new information, and watches for emerging risks.
+Control can include testing, reviews, static analysis, choosing skilled testers, increasing independence, changing coverage, or planning contingencies.

 Not every risk is mitigated by more testing.
-Some risks may be accepted, transferred, avoided, reduced by redesign, or handled with a contingency plan.
-Testing can provide evidence and find defects, but a high-impact architectural risk may require design change, not just extra test cases.
+A risk may be accepted, transferred, avoided, reduced by redesign, or handled with a contingency plan.
+Testing provides evidence and finds defects, but a high-impact architectural risk may require a design change, not just extra test cases.

 A team is worried that the shared performance environment will not be available before release testing starts.
 What type of risk is this?